Here's What Americans Think They'll Need for Retirement

 How long will you live?

 No one knows the exact answer to this question.
-But the reality is that if you’re in poor health and don’t expect to live as long, you may not need as much in savings as someone who is in great health and seems likely to live to age 100.
-But it’s a good idea to plan for the risk that you’ll live longer than you expect so that you have enough savings to support a fulfilling retirement.
+But the reality is that your health and life expectancy significantly impact your savings needs, especially as people are living longer today than in the past.
+Because of this, it’s a good idea to plan for the risk that you’ll live longer than you expect so that you have enough savings to support a fulfilling retirement.

 Get the most from your retirement savings

 Saving consistently for retirement is great.
 But a little strategy around how and where you save can help you make your money work harder.
-That’s because using a mix of financial tools can help you grow your wealth while also protecting you from common risks like taxes, market volatility, inflation—and even a risk that you will live longer than expected.
+That’s because using a mix of financial tools can help you grow your wealth while also protecting you from common retirement risks including taxes, market volatility, inflation—and even the risk that you will live longer than expected.

 Related video: 6 Risks That Can Impact Your Retirement